kongdai123/DL_final_shangzhou_tianfu/content/post/object-detection-from-2d-images/index.md

 The CenterNet framework \[1] models the object as a single point, which is the center of the bounding box in the image.
 CenterNet first uses keypoint estimation to find center points.
 The image is fed into a fully-convolutional encoder-decoder network, and the output is a heatmap for each class with values between \[0,1].
 Peaks in the heatmap correspond to object centers.
 In our project, we use a DLA-34 network \[2] as the backbone for our keypoint estimation system.
-For our training, the input is the KITTI data set image resized to 512 * 512 pixels.
-We then calculate the center position p of the car objects in the resized image space from the label data, and generate the ground truth heatmap by passing the center keypoint though a Gaussian smoothing kernel, where the intensity value of each pixel is:
+For our training, the input is the KITTI data set image resized to 512 x 512 pixels.
+We then calculate the center position *p* of the car objects in the resized image space from the label data, and generate the ground truth heatmap by passing the center keypoint though a Gaussian smoothing kernel, where the intensity value of each pixel is:

 ![](screenshot-from-2020-12-10-16-00-55.png)